yeapjs/yeap/README.md

 The function in `define` is a yeap component, it takes the props and the children, and you can use the `reactiveAttributes` option to make some attributes reactive, and the `shadowed` option to make the component shadowed.

 It's possible to use `YourComponent.defaultProps` to set the default props of the component.

+The component can be take 2 arguments, the attributes and the child nodes.
+When an attribute is in the `reactiveAttributes` array, it became a reactor.